Data room permissions explained hero.

 Create separate folders for each data type and set permissions at the folder level, not the individual file level.
 It's faster to manage and harder to accidentally misconfigure.
 If you need to add a new document to your financials folder, it automatically inherits the right permissions.

-When a potential partner is also a competitor
+When a counterparty is also a potential competitor

-This is more common than people admit.
-Enterprise partners often operate in adjacent spaces.
-You want to explore the partnership, but you're not handing over your customer list or your product roadmap until there's a signed agreement.
+This is more common than people admit, especially in corporate transactions, licensing deals, or strategic partnerships.
+You want to explore the opportunity, but you're not handing over your customer list or internal roadmap until there's a signed agreement.
 Permissions let you engage without overexposing.

-This happens.
-When it does, you need to revoke access cleanly and immediately.
-Without a permissions-based system, you have no way to do this.
-With one, it's one click.
-Every document they had access to becomes inaccessible instantly.
+When a transaction falls through, an audit wraps up, or a party exits the process, you need to revoke access cleanly and immediately.
+Without a permissions-based system, you can't.
+With one, it's one click and every document they had access to becomes inaccessible instantly.

 Giving everyone the same access level